rspishock/Python-Security-Tools/README.md

 # Python-Security-Tools
-A collection of security and pen testing tools primarily written in Python3
+A collection of security and pen testing tools primarily written in Python.

+I have included versions of the scripts in both Python 2.7.16 and 3.8.0.

 ## Tools
 #### - mac_changer.py